 Say hello to the Mexican Lasagna.
 Layers of tortilla, seasoned ground beef, black beans, spicy diced tomatoes, and cheese.
-This Mexican Lasagna recipe will become a family favorite!
+This Mexican-inspired unstuffed enchilada casserole recipe will become a family favorite!

 This Mexican Lasagna recipe is absolutely brilliant, and let me tell you why: It has ALL THE FLAVORS of tasty, saucy baked Mexican enchiladas, but with half the effort.